InterContinental Mark Hopkins Luxury Hotel San Francisco

 www.intercontinentalmarkhopkins.com

-The InterContinental Mark Hopkins Hotel San Francisco is located approximately 13 miles from San Francisco International Airport (SFO).
-Several ground transportation services are available for you at SFO.
-For example there are limousine services, rideshare companies like Uber and Lyft, taxis.
+The InterContinental Mark Hopkins Hotel San Francisco is approximately 13 miles from San Francisco International Airport (SFO).
+Several ground transportation services are available at SFO.
+For example, there are limousine services, rideshare companies like Uber and Lyft, and taxis.
 Additionally, SFO has a BART rapid transit station that can transport you to BART stations in downtown San Francisco.
-Once downtown, you can then opt for a connecting service like Uber and Lyft.
+Once downtown, you can opt for a connecting service like Uber or Lyft.

 Cable Cars